scylladb/scylladb/docs/dev/redis.md

 Two kind of Redis clients are widely used, the smart Redis client and simple Redis client.
 When using smart Redis client to connect the Redis cluster, it will send the commands to the right Redis server.
-Because the client will get the hash slots and server nodes mapping data at the bootrap time.
+Because the client will get the hash slots and server nodes mapping data at the bootstrap time.
 When using simple Redis client,  the server address is needed, and all the requests are sent to this address, and the requests only send to the single Redis server.